21st

 Mahishasuramardini mandapa panel.
 Bhudevi is at the feet of Vishnu.
 Madhu and

 Kaidapan are also seen.
-In the Sanctum Lord Shiva is in a sitting posture Brahma and Vishnu are on his back.
+In the Sanctum, Lord Shiva is in a sitting posture, Brahma and Vishnu are on his back.
 Devi and

-Kandan are on the side.
-17. Kotravai with 10 hands holds various weapons.
+17. Kotravai, with 10 hands, holds various weapons.
 An

 Umbrella and Snake is shown above.
-She is standing keeping the right foot on
+She is standing, keeping the right foot on

 the ground and the left foot on the simha.
-On the right is the Jyeshta with Manthan Manthi and Kotravai on the left sitting in Sukhasana.
+On the right is the Jyeshta with Manthan Manthi and Kotravai on the left, sitting in Sukhasana.
 A dwarapalaka is shown

-near Jyeshta Devi.
 18. Gangadhara is with Devi.
 Gaja Samhara Murti is shown

 position.
-On the side, Bhuta Ganas is playing the music and Devi is watching
+On the side, Bhuta Ganas is playing the music, and Devi is watching

 the Dance from the other side.
 The inscription regarding the construction of the

 shrine is below the entrance.

 20 & 21.
-These two shrines are now in

-closed condition.
-Both features Urthuva Tandava Murthy and Vishnu, Brahma, and
+These two shrines are now closed.
+Both features, Urthuva Tandava Murthy and Vishnu, Brahma, and

 Devi are watching the dance.